CHAPTER 5: Rethinking Early Childhood Education

 Families raising young children need all the support they can get.
-While Canada does a fair job in areas of public education, maternal and child health care, and the Canada Child Benefit , compared to other OECD countries we’re in the middle to low range for family support.
+Canada does a fair job in areas of public education, maternal and child health care, and the Canada Child Benefit.
+However, compared to other OECD countries, we’re in the middle to low range for family support.
 A breakdown in support happens between the end of parental leave and the beginning of elementary school, a period during which public policy is confused about what to do.
 Is preschool primarily a child-minding service designed for working parents?
-Or is it important for child development?
+Or, is it important for child development?
 In fact, it is both.

 Linking Early Childhood Learning to Public Education Makes Sense

 When public policy views working parents as the primary beneficiary of child care, it is at risk of becoming a for-profit service plagued with quality and cost concerns.
 The solution?
 An early childhood system that is linked to public education.
-Public education in Canada is under-utilized.
+Public education in Canada is underutilized.
 Building child and family centres into existing school facilities would be less costly and more efficient than creating an entirely new early years system from the ground up.
-A natural starting point would be the implementation across Canada of full day kindergarten (link to FAQ page: What is Full Day Kindergarten?) for four year olds.
-Including younger children in public education along with a comprehensive 18-month parental leave policy, would bridge the gap between parental leave and formal schooling.
+A natural starting point would be the implementation across Canada of full-day kindergarten for four year olds.
+Including younger children in public education, along with a comprehensive 18-month parental leave policy, would bridge the gap between parental leave and formal schooling.

 How Canada’s Current Child Care System is Failing Parents

 There is no doubt that quality child care is game changer for all Canadian families.
 But, when it comes to the care of young children, parents get what they can, not what they want.
 While two-thirds of parents across Canada regularly use some form of child care, access is unable to meet demand.
-Except in Quebec*, licensed care is expensive and the cost has increased at two to three times the rate of inflation.
+Except in Quebec*, licensed care is expensive, and the cost has increased at two to three times the rate of inflation.
 In Toronto, parents pay a whopping $1150 per month for preschool making it impossible to afford for most low and middle-income families.
 The quality of early learning services is directly related to parents’ ability to pay.
-Lower and middle income earners often make do with home care that offers poorer quality learning experiences than center-based programs.
+Lower- and middle-income earners often make do with home care that offers poorer quality learning experiences than centre-based programs.